biosimulations/biosimulations/biosimulations/apps/login-frontend/Readme.md

 ## Development

+### Setup

+Follow the instructions in the main [README](README.md) to clone and setup the repository

-This app depends on the [ngx-markdown](https://github.com/jfcere/ngx-markdown) library which requires some custom configuration in the angular.json file
+This app depends on the [ngx-markdown](https://github.com/jfcere/ngx-markdown) library which requires some custom configuration in the [angular.json](biosimultions/angular.json) file

+### Running

+To run, use the command

+`nx serve login-frontend`